alastairmoody-madeye/Engineering-Ladders/README.md

 # Introduction

 This framework allows managers and directors to have meaningful conversations with engineers about the expectations of each position and how to plan for the next step in their career path at Layr.
 It may be easy to conclude that the Layr Engineering Ladders represent a structural hierarchy.
-It is more beneficial to imagine an inverse triangle where the engineers who are workign together to producie software related things (code, tests, requirements, delivery models) are supported by directors who are primarily focused on leveling up the team.
+It is more beneficial to imagine an inverse triangle where the engineers who are working together to produce software related things (code, tests, requirements, delivery models) are supported by directors who are primarily focused on leveling up the team.

 Although the framework uses roles and levels that are somewhat standard in the US tech industry, every company is different.
 The roles described in this repository are specific to Layr and the needs of Layr end customers, internal users, and other stakeholders.
 Our mission is to create the very best technology enabled experience possible for our those that use our software.
-We are also sensitive to helping you with your career and so provide a litle of synonyms for the roles we use so that you can help future employers understand how you controbuted to Layr.
+We are also sensitive to helping you with your career and so provide a list of synonyms for the roles we use so that you can help future employers understand how you contributed to Layr.

 We expect that the Layr Engineering Ladders will change over time as the landscape of software engineering changes.
 We encourage all team members to submit pull requests to make the Layr Engineering Ladders better serve our customers with the very best experience possible.